Cedar Crest Village

 25 Cedarcrest Village Court, Acworth, Georgia 30101

-Small 55+ Community of Cedar Crest Village in Northern Georgia Has Attached, English Cottage Style Homes with a First Floor Master Bedroom
+Small, Pretty 55+ Community of Cedar Crest Village in Northern Georgia Features Attached, English Cottage Style Homes with a First Floor Master Bedroom

 Located in the rolling foothills north of Atlanta and Marietta in northwestern Georgia, Acworth sits along the banks of two lakes, Lake Allatoona and Lake Acworth.
 The city is the setting for Cedar Crest Village, a 55+ community that started in the late-2000s.
 Constuction continues today.
 At build out, the Village should include 104 attached residences.

-Home prices start in the high-$200,000s.
-HOA fees run about $150 to $235 per month and take care of landscaping, lawn maintenance and community streets.
+Home prices start in the low-$300,000s.
+HOA fees are about $340 per month and take care of landscaping, lawn maintenance and community streets.
 Please verify these prices with a Realtor as they may change.

 Cedar Crest's clubhouse is still in the planning stages.
 Upon completion, the building should include a catering kitchen, a game room, and a meeting hall where neighbors can relax, socialize and plan community events.
 The Village also sits across from the Bentwater Golf Course.

 Although 12,000-acre Lake Allatoona was built as a reservoir, it is open for fishing, boating and water skiing.
 Its Red Top Mountain State Park has hiking trails as well as lakeside cottages and yurts.
 Lake Acworth is considerably smaller than Lake Allatoona but is known for its fishing, with largemouth bass, redear sunfish and black crappie in good supply.

 Cedar Crest homeowners are also close to Kennesaw State University.
 The school's continuing education program has classes for people looking at a second career and for those who merely want to enrich their lives.